patrickkhoury11/a6-intrerfacedesign-DH110/README.md

 ![image](https://user-images.githubusercontent.com/114698093/200815107-7fdc5e16-836d-488a-ab21-523c572e08a0.png)

 ### Decision Process and Design Details
+I created 16 rows and 5 columns with gutters of 20px and margins of 77px and 10px for the rows and columns respectively.
+I chose to include 16 rows in my layout as I had 16 elements of text at different y-axis locations inside the two information boxes.
+Margins of 77px would allow me to tightly encompass the two rectangles into the layout, allowing me to equally and efficiently space out my text in the two boxes.
+I chose to include 5 columns because of the 5 navigation icons on the bottom of the page.
+I had elements that needed to be centered directly and elements I wanted to separate according to the equally spaced icons on the bottom of the screen.
+A margin in 10px in this case would allow me to properly format any elements close to the edge of the screen.
+I abided by the principles of Gestalt theory *link* to organize any visual elements in my design.

+## Typography Variations
+![image](https://user-images.githubusercontent.com/114698093/200814980-b22fa2c9-3588-4bbe-9a9b-4f213ade8c6a.png)

+### Decision Process and Design Details
 For typography, I wanted a look that is fun yet professional.
 First, I tried using the Quicksand font because it has a young, fun appearance with the rounded corners and different boldness options.
 Second, I tested the Spectral font, which had a much more professional look.
 After these two tests, I felt that Quicksand appeared slightly too disorganized/unprofessional, and Spectral appeared too formal.
 I researched more fonts through [Google Fonts](https://fonts.google.com/), and found that Roboto Slab was a happy medium of these two fonts.
 Using Roboto Slab for every text item on the application was a bit much, so I mixed in Roboto for subtitles, and used Playfair Display for the main app title.
 My final topography is shown at the very right in the image above.
 Details for these fonts are below.

-## Typography Variations
-![image](https://user-images.githubusercontent.com/114698093/200814980-b22fa2c9-3588-4bbe-9a9b-4f213ade8c6a.png)

-### Decision Process and Design Details
-I tested three button variations: rectangle with slightly rounded corners, rectangle with one circular corner, and rectangle with fully rounded corners.
-While I thought that the one circular corner option was unique, I felt that it had too much movement in the design.
-I decided to go with the slightly rounded corner option, because the buttons appeared more stable and stationary.
-This stationary look is what I feel goes best with learning-topic-buttons.
-Details for this design are below:

 | Text | Typeface | Font Size | Weight |
 |---|---|---|---|